Skip to content

 _ = StdOutLogger(searcher)

-pickler = PicklingLogger(searcher, interval=5, directory="humanoid_results")
+pickler = PicklingLogger(searcher, interval=SAVE_INTERVAL, directory=OUTPUT_DIR)

 We are now ready to start the evolutionary search.